07/07/10 - Added some photos and reports...

 Walking Speed

 A bushwalking group should never walk faster than the slowest person.
-It is far safer for the group to slow down than for a slower walker to try and keep pace.
+It is safer for the group to slow down than for a slower walker to try to keep pace.
 Some bushwalking groups treat bushwalking almost as a race and seek to maintain high walking speeds throughout the walk.
-Not only is this risky for walkers but it can reduce the pleasure of the walk and being able to enjoy ourselves is one of the main reasons for bushwalking.
-We don't dawdle, we seek to maintain a safe and comfortable walking speed for all participants.
+Not only is this risky for walkers but it can reduce the pleasure of the walk.
+Being able to enjoy ourselves is one of the main reasons for bushwalking.
+We don’t dawdle, we seek to maintain a safe and comfortable walking speed for all participants.

 Your First Walk